 - CACITH inc. (Tengiva) (Quebec), supported by Centech, provides a new digital platform enabling real-time sourcing in the textile supply chain to help reduce GHGs.

 - Growing Greener Innovations (Alberta), supported by Innovate Edmonton, is developing modular energy storage solutions to replace diesel generators.

 - Zen Electric Bikes Inc. (Nova Scotia), supported by Innovacorp, manufactures highly efficient, electric bikes with advanced, long-life batteries.

-- Carbin Minerals Inc. (British Columbia), supported by Entrepreneurship @UBC,develops technology to accelerate the natural process of atmospheric carbon mineralization, removing carbon dioxide from the air and storing it permanently as rock utilizing mining tailings.
+- ARCA (British Columbia), supported by Entrepreneurship @UBC,develops technology to accelerate the natural process of atmospheric carbon mineralization, removing carbon dioxide from the air and storing it permanently as rock utilizing mining tailings.

 - Galatea Technologies Inc. (Alberta), supported by Foresight Cleantech Accelerator Centre, offers a technology platform that digitizes, optimizes and automates transportation workflows for the energy industry –enabling businesses with the data and tools necessary to maximize operational, financial and environmental performance.

 - Rimot.io Inc. (Nova Scotia), supported by Innovacorp, uses Industrial IoT (IIoT) and AI technologies to provide remote monitoring, control, and optimization solutions to help ensure that critical systems and teams are safe.